Dennis Lee, MD

 A laparoscope is a small, thin tube that is put into your body through a tiny cut made just below your navel.
 Your surgeon can then see your gallbladder on a television screen and do the surgery with tools inserted in three other small cuts made in the right upper part of your abdomen.
 Your gallbladder is then taken out through one of the incisions.

 Are there any benefits of laparoscopic cholecystectomy compared with open cholecystectomy?

 With laparoscopic cholecystectomy, you may return to work sooner, have less pain after surgery, and have a shorter hospital stay and a shorter recovery time.
 Surgery to remove the gallbladder with a laparoscope does not require that the muscles of your abdomen be cut, as they are in open surgery.
 The incision is much smaller, which makes recovery go quicker.

-With laparoscopic cholecystectomy, you probably will only have to stay in the hospital overnight.
+With laparoscopic cholecystectomy, you probably will only have to stay in the hospital for a few hours or overnight.
 With open cholecystectomy, you would have to stay in the hospital for about five days.
 Because the incisions are smaller with laparoscopic cholecystectomy, there isn't as much pain after this operation as after open cholecystectomy.

 Get the latest treatment options.